 To honor the important contributions of Robert and Rebecca Tracy to Irish studies in the Bay Area, we are delighted to announce the establishment of the Tracy Lecture Series, aimed at bringing distinguished scholars of Irish literature and culture to the Berkeley campus.

-Please join us in our effort to endow this annual lecture series by making a donation today.
-Visit our giving page and select "Irish Studies Program Fund" from the drop-down menu.
+Please join us in our effort to endow this annual lecture series by making a gift today.

 About Robert and Rebecca Tracy